metaborg/documentation/source/release/migrate/new_completions_framework.md

 To migrate old projects it is necessary to:

 - add the following imports to the main Stratego file:
 	-  `completion/-`.
-This imports all the stratego files, generated from the SDF3 grammar.
+This imports all the stratego files generated from the SDF3 grammar.
 	- `runtime/completion/-`.
 This imports the completion framework, part of the runtime-libraries.
 - add the following strategy to the trans/pp.str file:
 	- `pp-completion = pp-partial-<LanguageName>-string`
 - add the following import to `<LanguageName>-Colorer.esv`:
     - `completion/colorer/<LanguageName>-cc-esv`.
 This import the editor files responsible for coloring the explicit placeholders.

 Currently, completion should only work properly for correct/incomplete programs.
 Completion for incorrect programs should happen soon, and also more IDE support.
-In case of any issue or suggestion for improvement, please report in http://yellowgrass.org/project/SpoofaxWithCore.
+In case of any issue or suggestion for improvement, please report in [http://yellowgrass.org/project/SpoofaxWithCore](http://yellowgrass.org/project/SpoofaxWithCore).